WVURAIL/dspira-lessons/_posts/2020-07-24-HowFastAreWeMoving.md

 The Basic version gets to the point in the most direct way, still asking the students to search for some info on the Internet.

 [Advanced Version](https://drive.google.com/file/d/1LanYTHlZKrMlAsa0Ofu3uTW39kQYeUhb/view?usp=sharing){: .button}
-The Advanced version is asking the students to think a little bit more before searching for infromation in the Internet.
+The Advanced version is asking the students to think a little bit more before searching for information in the Internet.
 The outcome is the same.

 [Physics Version](https://docs.google.com/document/d/15UM0xx6I1MEU0DSmq8ptyxpJwmIa3muMem8us5xnG0E/edit?usp=sharing){: .button}
 Students already exposed to the Universal Law of Gravity and Circular Motion will be able to do this activity.